Creating a New Pivot Table

-- If multiple tables in the database are connected using a Lookup Column then all the columns of the related tables will be listed in the Column List Pane
+- If multiple tables in the workspaces are connected using a Lookup Column then all the columns of the related tables will be listed in the Column List Pane.

 Below is a brief description of each of the shelves in the Pivot tab.